Dignity Health: Sponsorship council

-Although Dignity Health was not a Catholic institution, the organization owned and operated 24 Catholic hospitals.
+Although Dignity Health is not a Catholic institution, the organization owned and operated 24 Catholic hospitals.
 While overall fiscal responsibility for these hospitals rests with the Board of Directors, certain reserve rights are still held by the religious orders that founded them.
 The Sponsorship Council comprised sisters from each of the six Catholic religious communities that first opened each of the Catholic hospitals owned by Dignity Health.
 Each community selected one woman to act as one of the six members of the Sponsorship Council.
 The six Catholic religious communities were represented by: